Adelaide United FC: 2005–2010: Early days in the A-League

-This result ensured that Adelaide would participate in the 2008 FIFA Club World Cup either as the AFC representatives or as the highest placed non-Japanese team – as the rules do not allow more than one Japanese team to participate.
+This result ensured that Adelaide would participate in the 2008 FIFA Club World Cup either as the AFC representative or as the highest-placed non-Japanese team – as the rules do not allow more than one Japanese team to participate.

-The off season saw the departure of Socceroo Bruce Djite and Nathan Burns.
+The off-season saw the departure of Socceroo Bruce Djite and Nathan Burns.
 By the end of round 27, Adelaide had drawn level for first, equalling Melbourne's 38 points on the ladder.
 Needing to win 2–0 against the Central Coast Mariners away to win the premiership, The Reds only managed to secure a 1–0 win.
-Adelaide was pushed down to second because of goal difference.
-The Reds, along with Melbourne Victory, Queensland Roar and Central Coast Mariners, proceeded to the finals.
+Adelaide was pushed down to second because of the goal difference.
+The Reds, along with Melbourne Victory, Queensland Roar, and Central Coast Mariners, proceeded to the finals.
 In the Grand Final at Etihad Stadium in Melbourne, Adelaide United lost 1–0 to Melbourne Victory.
-The match was marred by the controversial 10th minute sending off of Cristiano which ultimately contributed to the loss.
+The match was marred by the controversial 10th-minute sending off of Cristiano which ultimately contributed to the loss.

 An early highlight for the season was Adelaide's run to the final of the AFC Champions League against Gamba Osaka.
 Gamba Osaka entered the FIFA Club World Cup as the winner of the AFC Champion's League, freeing up the tournament's Japanese host position; Adelaide United, as runners-up of the AFC Champion's League, filled this position.
 Their first match was a play-off against 2007–08 OFC Champions League champions Waitakere United from New Zealand.
 The Reds defeated Waitakere 2–1 via two set plays from Paul Reid to secure a rematch with ACL rivals Gamba Osaka on 14 December – the third meeting between the two sides in three weeks.
 The Reds fought valiantly and created many opportunities, in particular Travis Dodd, but lost 0–1 after a 23rd minute shot by Gamba midfielder, Yasuhito Endō.
 On 18 December, Adelaide played in the fifth-place play-off match against Egyptian club Al Ahly SC, defeating them 1–0 to be rewarded the fifth-place prize of US$1.5 million.
 Adelaide United were awarded the Fair Play award upon the completion of the tournament, and Cristiano's goal in the fifth-place play-off was selected as goal of the tournament.

-After a stellar season in the A-League and internationally, Adelaide United began its pre-season without a financial owner; Nick Bianco relinquished his A-League licence back to Football Federation Australia (FFA).
+After a stellar season in the A-League and internationally, Adelaide United began its pre-season without a financial owner; Nick Bianco relinquished his A-League license back to Football Federation Australia (FFA).
 Regardless of this situation, the FFA ensured that Adelaide would have the funds available to recruit in the off-season and to maintain the club, whilst they would negotiate the new ownership deals.
-This however, was still not enough to lift the club up from its 2009–10 wooden spoon status – the club's worst performing season in its short history.
+This, however, was still not enough to lift the club up from its 2009–10 wooden spoon status – the club's worst performing season in its short history.